 6. Banded Pigtails

 Pigtails can be challenging to wear because they are mostly associated with kids.
 However, if you take your cues from the ’90s, you can pull them off with style!
 One option is to try banded pigtails, which are also known as bubble pigtails.
-All you need are clear hair elastics, which you secure around your pigtails before pulling the hair out to create the cute ‘bubble’ effect.
+You only need clear hair elastics, which you secure around your pigtails before pulling the hair out to create the cute ‘bubble’ effect.
 You can leave the bubbles looking smooth for a fun party look or tousle the hair to create a more undone, modern look.

-7. Hairstyle with Messy Braids and Colored Hair Pins
+7. Messy Braids and Colored Hair Pins

 The ’90s was a great decade for braids, with many different types and styling options becoming popular.
 One of them was messy braids, made famous by stars like Brandy.
 Messy braids have the signature playful-yet-cool ’90s vibe.
 To get the look start with standard box braids, then twist and secure them into a messy half-up, half-down style.
 Add colored hairpins for extra interest and a personalized touch.